JunwooParkSaribu/FreeTrace/README.md

 > - Check [compatibilities](https://github.com/JunwooParkSaribu/FreeTrace/blob/main/FreeTrace/models/README.md) of Python and Tensorflow to run FreeTrace with source code.</br>
 > - Without GPU, FreeTrace is slow if it infers under fractional Brownian motion.</br>
 > - Current version is stable with python 3.10 / 3.11 / 3.12</br>
+> - The updates from version 1.6 can include Claude-generated code, and any code modified by Claude will be explicitly marked with comments.
+This aims to make FreeTrace easy to use, such as by providing a generated GUI. </br>

 <h2>Visualised FreeTrace results</h2>